alfredojavier55/Modelling-imnunization-csf-ecuador/README.md

 Reports are available on the link and the RMD files

 ### Contact and death rates (Contact-death)
-Code to calculate de beta and gamma epidemic of 2015
+Code to calculate beta and gamma rates from epidemic data of 2015

 ### Modelling simulation 2014-2022 (Sim14-22)
-Simulation using the coverage dynamics (montly basis) the modell is runing with the number of animals as init.cond
+Simulation using the coverage dynamics (montly basis) The modell is runing with the number of animals as init.cond

 ### Model simulation 2022-2031 (Sim22-32)
 Simulation of future population dynamics